 At a party with friends, it might seem totally innocent to grab a cup of soda for a nice mixed drink.
+What if we told you that soda is killing you?

-But what if you buy a soda—or three, or four—every single day?
+What if you buy a soda—or three, or four—every single day?

 “One soda every once in a while won’t kill you, but a significant daily intake will lead to health issues,” says CEO of Your Nutrition Delivery Erik Frank.
 “Like cigarettes, soda should come with a warning from the surgeon general.
 Why else would the City of New York try to limit its availability?”